Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Preliminaries

 \subsection{Problem setting}

-At each round $t \in [T]$, the environment generates a loss vector $\ell_t = (\ell_{t,1}, \dots, \ell_{t,K}) \in [0,1]^K$, either stochastically or adversarially.
-In the adversarial regime, loss vectors are determined by either an adaptive adversary, in response to the learner's past actions, or an oblivious adversary, independent of them.
-In the stochastic regime, by contrast, they are drawn i.i.d.~from an unknown but fixed distribution over $[0,1]^K$.

-In the decoupled MAB setting, the learner selects an arm $i_t \in [K]$ to exploit, and an arm $j_t \in [K]$ to explore, which may be same or different.
+In the decoupled bandits, the learner selects an arm $i_t \in [K]$ to exploit, and an arm $j_t \in [K]$ to explore at each round $t\in [T]$, which may be the same or different.
 Then, the learner suffers $\ell_{t,i_t}$ without observing it, and observes $\ell_{t,j_t}$ without suffering it.
+Let $w_{t,i}$ be the exploitation probability and $p_{t,i}$ denote the exploration probability of arm $i$ at round $t$.
 The performance of a policy is measured by the pseudo-regret, defined as